metashare/META-SHARE/misc/docs/META-SHARE_Installation_Manual.rst

 ``libpq5`` have to be installed, as well as the python headers.
 On Debian, Ubuntu and derivatives, this can be achieved installing the ``libpq-dev`` and ``python-dev`` packages using ``apt-get install libpq-dev python-dev``.

+Since V3.1. we use the ``lxml`` XML toolkit. lxml requires libxml2 and libxslt to be installed.
+To install the required development packages of these dependencies on Debian, Ubuntu and derivatives use ``apt-get install libxml2-dev libxslt-dev``

 Once this header files are installed, the rest of the dependencies can be installed simply by: